- Benefits advice

 For help from the early stages of your Universal Credit application right up to your first payment:

-- Use the Help to Claim service, for free advice and help from Citizen Advice advisors.
+- Use the Help to Claim service on the Citizens Advice website, for free advice and help from Citizen Advice advisors.

 Will I be affected

 If you are working age and you need to make a new claim for any of the following benefits then you will now need to make a claim for Universal Credit;

 - Housing Benefit

 - Jobseekers Allowance (Income Based)